charite-uwatwembi/Group38_FlutterProject/README.md

 ## Introduction

 Baho App aims to revolutionize healthcare accessibility by making it as easy to book a doctor's appointment as ordering food or a ride.
-The app provides detailed profiles of healthcare professionals, including qualifications, specialties, and patient ratings, enabling users to make informed decisions about their care.
+The app provides detailed profiles of healthcare professionals, including qualifications, specialties, and patient ratings, and doctor's phone number enabling users to make informed decisions about their care.

 ## Team